Senior Stimulus Program: What Help Is Available for Older Adults

 Supplemental Nutrition Assistance Program (SNAP)

-The Supplemental Nutrition Assistance Program (SNAP) is a federal program that helps qualifying seniors purchase groceries from participating stores.
-Your gross monthly income must be less than 130% of the federal poverty income limit to qualify for the program, which works similar to a food allowance card.
+The Supplemental Nutrition Assistance Program (SNAP) is a federal program that helps qualifying seniors buy groceries at participating stores.
+To qualify, your gross monthly income must be below 130% of the federal poverty level.
+Benefits are provided through an electronic benefit transfer (EBT) card, which works like a preloaded food allowance card.

 Elderly with Disabilities